-Policies on and measures for promoting diversity:

-By formulating the Kuraray Group Global Human Resources (HR) Policy, the Company is promoting the employment of a diverse workforce encompassing not only females but also foreign national, persons with disabilities and seniors under the policies to ensure non-discrimination on any ground such as gender, race and nationality, and to respect diversity and individuality (Transferring contract workers to full-time permanent employees is also actively underway.)
+Supplementary Explanation established the cross-organizational TCFD Promotion Team, which has been proceeding with work aimed at enhancing TCFD disclosure.
+Also in 2020, the Company became a signatory of the United Nations Global Compact (UNGC).
+By clearly stating its corporate position through these initiatives, the Company will further promote sustainability management based on the Kuraray Group's Corporate Statements, and continue helping to realize a sustainable society.
+Development of Policies on Information Provision to Stakeholders The policies on information provision to stakeholders are set forth in the Disclosure Policy of the Kuraray Group and the Company Disclosure Guidelines.
+Other Policies on and measures for promoting diversity: By formulating the Kuraray Group Global Human Resources (HR) Policy, the Company is promoting the employment of a diverse workforce encompassing not only females but also foreign national, persons with disabilities and seniors under the policies to ensure non-discrimination on any ground such as gender, race and nationality, and to respect diversity and individuality (Transferring contract workers to full-time permanent employees is also actively underway.)
 With the establishment of the Act to Partially Amend the Act on Promotion of Women's Participation and Advancement in the Workplace on May 29, 2019, we formulated and announced the business owner action plan with the purpose of raising the ratio of women among newly-recruited employees by 10% or more compared to December 31, 2019, in both the EC (general) and FL (clerical) streams, by December 31, 2024.
-The Company has also established a goal of increasing the number of employees utilizing the teleworking system during the fiscal year ending December 31, 2024 by a factor of five or more compared to the fiscal year ended December 31, 2019.
-In this way, we aim to ensure that all employees will be able to develop careers inclusive of promotion, advancement, and broader range of positions, while balancing work with childcare, nursing care, and other household chores.
-To establish a professional environment that enables a diverse workforce to thrive, we have been creating mechanisms that enable everyone to continue their careers even when contending with various life events (family circumstances).
-For instance, we have made arrangements for flexible working styles, such that include flextime, and have also established a scheme through which the employees are given temporary leave, allowing them to accompany their spouse when their spouse is assigned to overseas posts, and a comeback recruitment system for corporate alumni.
+The Company aims to ensure that all employees will be able to develop careers while balancing work with childcare, nursing care, and other household chores.
+We have been creating mechanisms that enable everyone to continue their careers even when contending with various life events (family circumstances).
+For instance, we have made arrangements for flexible working styles, such that include teleworking and flextime, and have also established a scheme through which the employees are given temporary leave, allowing them to accompany their spouse when their spouse is assigned to overseas posts, and a comeback recruitment system for corporate alumni.
+We have also pursued initiatives that raise employee awareness in order to promote diversity and inclusion wherein women are also actively involved.
 Under the workplace management with the focus on work-life balance, an average of 152 hours of overtime are worked by employees each year (approximately 13 hours per month), while the rate of taking yearly paid vacations is approximately 80%.